dhiepp/dhiepp/README.md

-- 👋 Hi, I’m Doãn Hiệp
+👋 Hi, my name is **Doãn Hiệp**
+👌 My favorite programming language is Java
-- 👀 I’m interested in Mobile App and Bukkit Plugin
+👀 I’m interested in Mobile Apps and Bukkit Plugins
-- 🌱 I’m currently learning javascript and React Native
+🌱 I’m currently learning Javascript and React Native

-- 📫 How to reach me
+📫 How to reach me
 - Discord: Sidz#0242